vinchua/vinchua.github.io/content/pages/about.md

 ---
-title: About me
+title:
-navTitle: About
+navTitle: Skills
 tags: nav
 weight: 1
 ---

 Hi there, I'm Vincent.
 I'm going into my 5th year at UBC studying Computer Engineering.
 Through my co-op experiences, I have a background in IT, system administration, and DevOps.
-In my spare time, I enjoy distro-hopping, playing the piano, and browsing Reddit.

 Currently I am looking for a full-time DevOps and/or IT position beginning May 2021.